0xcadams/proof-of-residency/WHITEPAPER.md

 5. A requester can leave the website after requesting a Committer signs a commitment and sends a letter.
 The Committer would lose the cost associated with the mail, and the requester would receive invalid mail.
 This is initially mitigated by the cost of requesting, since it is initially higher than the actual cost of project maintenance.
 See [Future Goals](#future-goals) for a solution to this.

-6.

 ## Future Goals

 ### Event-Based Letter Sending

 In order to mitigate #5 in [Known Attack Vectors/Tradeoffs](#known-attack-vectorstradeoffs), the sending of letters can be abstracted into an event-based service.
 It could be as simple as a Redis-based queue which clears after a certain threshold (2 hours) which has a key of requester's `to` address and value of `mnemonic`.
 The Committers can listen for the `CommitmentCreated(to, signatory, commitment)` event to be emitted, and send letters based on this.
 The `mnemonic` is not enough information to recreate the `publicKey` used in the commitment and can be safely stored temporarily in a DB, since there is a BIP39 password extension.
+This can also include a random jitter (on the order of hours) to account for #2 in [Known Attack Vectors/Tradeoffs](#known-attack-vectorstradeoffs).

 ### Committer Pool